What Is Tetanus?

-Clostridium tetani, or the spores they produce that live in the soil, and
+Tetanus is an infectious disease caused by contamination of wounds with the bacteria Clostridium tetani, and/or the spores they produce that live in the soil and animal feces.

 - The causative bacterium, Clostridium tetani, is a hardy organism capable of living many years in the soil in a form called a spore.
-The bacterium was first isolated in 1889 by S. Kitasato while he was working with R. Koch in Germany.
+The bacteria were first isolated in 1889 by S. Kitasato while he was working with R. Koch in Germany.
 Kitasato also found the toxin responsible for tetanus and developed the first protective vaccine against the disease.

 - Tetanus spores are found throughout the environment, usually in soil, dust, and animal waste.
-The usual locations for the bacteria to enter the body are puncture wounds, such as those caused by rusty nails, splinters, or insect bites.
-Burns, any break in the skin, and IV drug access sites are also potential entryways for the bacteria.
+The usual locations for the bacteria to enter the body are puncture wounds, such as those caused by rusty nails, splinters, or even insect bites.
+Burns or any break in the skin and IV drug access sites are also potential entryways for the bacteria.
 Tetanus is acquired through contact with the environment; it is not transmitted from person to person.

-Tetanus results in severe, uncontrollable muscle spasms.
+- Tetanus results in severe, uncontrollable muscle spasms.
 For example, the jaw is "locked" by muscle spasms, causing the disease to sometimes be called "lockjaw."
 In severe cases, the muscles used to breathe can spasm, causing a lack of oxygen to the brain and other organs that may possibly lead to death.

-The disease in humans is the result of infection of a wound with the spores of the bacteria Clostridium tetani.
+- The disease in humans is the result of infection of a wound with the spores of the bacteria Clostridium tetani.
 These bacteria produce the toxin (poison) tetanospasmin, which is responsible for causing tetanus.

 - Because the motor nerve has no inhibitory signals from other nerves, the chemical signal to the motor nerve of the muscle intensifies, causing the muscle to tighten up in a huge continuous contraction or spasm.
-If tetanospasmin reaches the bloodstream or lymphatic vessels from the wound site, it can be deposited in many different presynaptic terminals resulting in the same effect on other muscles.
+If tetanospasmin reaches the bloodstream or lymphatic vessels from the wound site, it can be deposited in many different locations and result in the same effect on other muscles.

 In developing countries of Africa, Asia, and South America, tetanus is far more common.
 The annual worldwide incidence is between 500,000-1 million cases.
-The majority of new cases worldwide are in neonates in
+The majority of new cases worldwide are in neonates in third-world countries.

 The disease can show four possible types: